roman-milk/roman-milk.github.io/heaven-incest-TalkMan.md

+===

- ****** Heaven Ch.
-01 ****** bysex4every1© About an hour later, as we were getting ready to leave, two young girls with halter tops and jeans cut-offs walked in and headed straight for the bar.
+About an hour later, as we were getting ready to leave, two young girls with halter tops and jeans cut-offs walked in and headed straight for the bar.
 John gawked at their naked legs and their gorgeous figures and was clearly getting aroused.
 After pouring down what was left of his drink, he whispered - his eyes still on the girls, "Can you pay?
 I've gotta go jack off," and stood up, walking out of the diner.
 Now, I wasn't particularly horny, but I would have sucked and fucked him if he'd bothered to ask, and he probably knew that, so I figured he had good reasons for wanting to jack off by himself.
 I finished my drink and watched as the unattached men in the diner started swarming around the two young harlots, who were clearly after some male companionship.
 Some of the men even started hitting on me, now that I was sitting alone.
 After turning them down kindly and paying for dinner and the drinks, I walked out.

  It was already dark outside, so I made my way to the bus very carefully.
 Seeing the rear door of the bus was closed, I walked up to the front and was about to step on, when I noticed John sitting on his knees on top of the bus stairs, jacking his swollen cock.
 I smiled and said, "Oh sorry, I thought you'd be done by now."